ByteOtter/journey/content/posts/holidays_and_family/index.md

 But you're not a blue helmet, are you?
 Your job is not to keep the peace.
 Especially not by sacrificing your own well-being.

 It's okay to set boundaries.
 It's okay to say no. And it's okay to leave the table or even skip the gathering altogether if you need to protect yourself.
 That doesn't make you selfish or ungrateful.
-It make you brave -- because choosing yourself in a world that so often tells us not to is one of the bravest things you can do.
+It makes you brave -- because choosing yourself in a world that so often tells us not to is one of the bravest things you can do.

 Relation alone does not define family.
 Family are the people who love you, who take care of you, and who accept you for the person you are.
 They can be a best friend, your partner, a mentor or a group of people you've found along your way. **Chosen family**.
 And let me tell you, chosen family is just as real, just as meaningful,